Marion County’s Community Support Directory

 MARION VETERAN’S TREATMENT COURT (VTC)

-Contact: 352-401-6704 or 352-817-6282
+Contact: Office: 352-401-6704 https://www.circuit5.org/programs-services/veteran-treatment-court/marion-county-veterans-treatment-court/

-THE MARION COUNTY DUI
+THE MARION COUNTY DUI COURT

 Court mission has been to reduce the number of repeat DUI offenders by providing alternative community-based treatment, thereby increasing both offender productivity and public safety.
 DUI Court is structured to provide repeat DUI offenders with intense outpatient treatment while on supervised probation.
 Additionally, the offender’s compliance and progress will be monitored by the Court through regular court appearances.

-Contact: 352-401-6704 or 352-817-6282
+Contact: 352-401-6704 https://www.circuit5.org/programs-services/drug-court-programs/marion-county-dui-court/

 MARION JUVENILE DRUG COURT PROGRAM

-Deals with varying degrees of substance abuse among youthful offenders and targets youth who have committed drug-related offenses or acknowledge a history of substance abuse upon arrest for nonviolent offenses.
-The program is open to juvenile offenders from 13 to 17 years of age.
-An initial evaluation from a licensed treatment provider will determine the length of the program.
-The standard length for the intervention/education track is typically 3-4 months while those in need of treatment typically remain in the program for approximately 4-5 months.
-The court and drug court team monitors the participants’ movement through all phases of the program.
-Participants can expect to receive incentives and rewards based on progress, and sanctions to address violations of the drug court rules, continuing drug use and other non-compliant behavior.
+An initial evaluation from a licensed treatment provider will determine the participant’s treatment needs.
+The standard length for the intervention/education track is typically 3-4 months while those in need of more intensive treatment typically remain in the program for approximately 4-5 months.
+The treatment court team monitors the participants’ progress through all phases of the program.
+Participants can expect to receive incentives based on progress, therapeutic adjustments to address changes in treatment needs, and sanctions to address violations of the treatment court rules, continuing drug use and other non-compliant behavior.

-Contact: 352-401-8157
+Contact: 352-401-8157 https://www.circuit5.org/programs-services/drug-court-programs/marion-county-juvenile-treatment-court/

 MARION COUNTY TEEN COURT

-Contact: 352-401-6762
+Contact: 352-401-6762 https://www.circuit5.org/programs-services/teen-court-programs/

 MARION COUNTY JUVENILE CIVIL CITATION PROGRAM

-Contact: 352-401-6724
+Contact: 352-401-6724 https://www.circuit5.org/programs-services/marion-county-juvenile-civil-citation-program/

-MARION COUNTY DIVERSION DRUG COURTS
+MARION COUNTY ADULT DRUG COURTS

 TRACK 1: (Misdemeanor) Pre-plea diversion drug court for non-violent offenders charged with an eligible misdemeanor with admission of a substance use disorder.
 Defendants are required to participate in substance use treatment, peer support meetings, random and frequent drug screens, and personally appear in court as required.
 The program is a minimum of six months and if successful the court will dismiss the related charges.